-&lt;sup>3 This will be any salaried person employed at this school.
+&lt;sup>5 This will be any salaried person employed at this school.
 Where the duties of a member of staff are undertaken at different schools, there will be admissions priority only at one school.
 This will be at the member of staff's base school, where he or she undertakes duties for the majority of the time.
 Where that cannot be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
 All members of staff are an important part of the school community.
 This includes members of staff employed by a third party, whose duties are solely at the school.

-&lt;sup>4 To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on the needs or either the child or parent or of both.
-If evidence is not submitted with the application, exceptional need will not be considered.
+&lt;sup>6 To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
+If evidence is not submitted to the with the application, exceptional need cannot be considered.